What Percentage of Internet Traffic Is Mobile?

 For some to win, others must lose.
 The rise in the percentage of web traffic on mobile has had an immense impact on desktop web traffic.

-In March 2011, nearly all web traffic came through desktops (95.30 percent).
-The very first time the percentage of web traffic on mobile exceeded that of desktop came in November 2016, when 48.25 percent of overall internet traffic came from mobile phones, just a hint more than desktop at 46.93 percent.
-Today, desktop traffic makes up 45.32 percent of overall internet traffic, less than half of its 2011 traffic share.
+In 2011, nearly all web traffic came through desktops (93.91 percent).
+The very first time the percentage of web traffic on mobile exceeded that of desktop came in November 2016, when 48.25 percent of overall internet traffic came from mobile phones, just a little more than desktop at 46.93 percent.

 Mobile Browsing Stats in the United States

-The distribution of mobile vs desktop internet usage in the United States reflects a similar pattern, where 51.62 percent of the total web visits are currently mobile, as compared to 44.12 percent on desktop.
+The distribution of mobile vs desktop internet usage in the United States over the past ten years reflects a similar pattern, where the percentage of web traffic on mobile has also surged.
+As of February 2021, 47.92 percent of the total web visits are currently mobile, compared to 7.28 percent in 2011.

-These mobile browsing stats should come as no surprise, given the popularity of iPhones in the US and the pre-installation of Safari in all iPhone devices.
-As it stands, there are approximately 100 million iPhone users in the US.
+These mobile browsing stats should come as no surprise, given that iPhones are popular in the US and Safari is pre-installed on all iPhone devices.
+As it stands, there are approximately 110.3 million iPhone users in the US.

 Want to Learn More?